huggingface/transformers/docs/source/model_doc/visual_bert.rst

 appropriately for the textual and visual parts.

 The :class:`~transformers.BertTokenizer` is used to encode the text.
 A custom detector/feature extractor must be used to get the visual embeddings.
+Refer to the `demo notebook
+<https://github.com/huggingface/transformers/tree/master/examples/research_projects/visual_bert>`__ for an example on
+VisualBERT VQA.
 For an example on how to generate visual embeddings, see the `colab notebook
 <https://colab.research.google.com/drive/1bLGxKdldwqnMVA5x4neY7-l_8fKGWQYI?usp=sharing>`__.
 The following example shows
 how to get the last hidden state using :class:`~transformers.VisualBertModel`: